-We’re daily reminded about the increasing role that Artificial Intelligence is playing in business, the collection of data recognised to be a critical tool to ensure competitiveness and real-time responses to customer needs.
+We’re reminded daily about the increasing role that Artificial Intelligence plays in business, the collection of data recognised as a critical tool to ensure competitiveness and real-time responses to customer needs.
 And companies have been on the hunt for data scientists to develop and manage these AI models, leading to a sharp increase in demand and the labelling of the job as “the sexiest of the 21st century”.

-What hasn’t really been understood though is that there is a missing link in the process.
+What hasn’t been understood, though, is that there is a missing link in the process.
 One that is essential to ensure real ROI in these data-driven business models.
 The role of the “translator”.

 What is a translator?

-Translators are neither data scientists, architects nor data engineers.
-They’re not even necessarily dedicated analytics professionals and typically don’t possess deep technical expertise in programming or modelling.
-Translators are usually subject-matter experts from within the organisation, who bridge the gap between the technical teams and their data-driven approaches, developing insights into actionable changes that impact on the organisation.
+Translators are neither data scientists, architects, nor data engineers.
+They’re not even necessarily dedicated analytics professionals and typically need to possess deep technical expertise in programming or modelling.
+Translators are usually subject-matter experts from within the organisation who bridge the gap between the technical teams and their data-driven approaches, developing insights into actionable changes that impact the organisation.

 Why are they important?

-Translators are critically to the effective deployment of data resources, ensuring that the data science teams are properly briefed and that models are developed that provide critical information that can be turned into competitive advantage.
-According to McKinsey, at the beginning of any analytics initiative the translators are needed to draw on their specialist area knowledge, help business leaders to identify and then prioritise their organisational problems (and opportunities) to ensure that initiatives create the highest value when solved or operationalised.
+Translators are critical to effectively deploying data resources, ensuring that the data science teams are properly briefed and that models are developed that provide critical information that can be turned into a competitive advantage.
+According to McKinsey, at the beginning of any analytics initiative, the translators are needed to draw on their specialist area knowledge, help business leaders to identify and then prioritise their organisational problems (and opportunities) to ensure that initiatives create the highest value when solved or operationalised.

 What skills do translators need?